How to Screen a Rental Applicant Who Doesn't Provide an SSN

 Be sure to check with an attorney first if you plan to deny applications for not providing an SSN.

-Can Landlords Require More of Applicants Without an SSN?
+Can Landlords Require More from Applicants Without an SSN?

 Yes, landlords can require that applicants without an SSN: